-Storage controllers are basically add in cards that you can attach onto your PCIe slot to expand the amount of SATA ports avaiable to you on your motherboard.
+Storage controllers are basically add-in cards that you can attach to your PCIe slot to expand the number of SATA ports available to you on your motherboard.

 Many find these to be an excellent alternative to getting a motherboard with a large amount of SATA ports built in.

-With this strategy, you can simply get a very cheap motherboard and add on to these expansion slots.
+With this strategy, you can simply get a very cheap motherboard and add these to the expansion slots.

-There are two drawbacks to these however.
-For starters, they require a free PCIe slot with atleast X4 lanes in most cases and are also quite expensive.
+There are two drawbacks to expansion cards, however.
+For starters, they require a free PCIe slot with at least x4 lanes in most cases and are also quite expensive.

-A good Storage controller such as the LSI Logic SAS 9207-8i can cost more than a motherboard itself.
+A good storage controller capable of RAID such as the LSI Logic SAS 9207-8i can cost more than a motherboard itself.

 On top of that, you will need to invest in separate SAS to SATA cables.
 A SAS cable can basically connect a PCIe Controller like the one above to 4 discrete SATA hard drives.